hm-lang/core/proposals/README.md

 * `nullableFunction?(...Args): returnType` is a nullable function, which, if non-null, will return a non-null `returnType` instance.
   Conversely, if `nullableFunction` is null, trying to call it will return null.
-  You can also declare this as `nullableFunction?: (fn(...Args): returnType)`.
+  You can also declare this as `nullableFunction?: fn(...Args): returnType`.
-  TODO: see if we're happy with removing the parentheses here.

 * `nullableReturnFunction(...Args)?: returnType` is a non-null function which can return a nullable instance of `returnType`.
 You can declare